Esther Ofarim: Esther & Abi Ofarim

 In 1963 and 1964, Esther and Abi had success on the charts in Europe.
 In the fall of 1964, Esther embarked on a tour of the United States with the Smothers Brothers.
-Speaking about a performance at Oregon State University in Corvallis, Oregon.
-Jim Albright, campus correspondent, stated: Everyone expected the Smother Brothers to be great, but Ester [sic] turned out to be fabulous...people were amazed with her singing and her looks."
+Speaking about a performance at Oregon State University in Corvallis, Oregon, Jim Albright, campus correspondent, stated: "Everyone expected the Smother Brothers to be great, but Ester [sic] turned out to be fabulous ... people were amazed with her singing and her looks."

 By 1965, Esther was well known throughout Europe.
 She headlined in the major concert halls and theaters.
 She starred in German films and had her own television specials on BBC and Eurovision.

 In 1966, Abi and Ofarim had their first hit with "Noch einen Tanz", an English version of which, "One More Dance", was a hit in the UK two years later, peaking at No. 13.
 Their greatest success in Germany was in 1967 with "Morning of My Life", which was written by the Bee Gees.
 In 1968 "Cinderella Rockefella" hit the top of the charts in a number of countries including the UK.
 They performed live concerts in New York City and London, and they toured Europe before separating in 1969.

 Solo career

 Esther began recording as a solo artist in the early 1960s.
 She often sang in different languages.
-In 1967, she recorded, Esther im Kinderland, in which she sang 20 children's songs from eight countries in six different languages.
+In 1967, she recorded Esther im Kinderland, in which she sang 20 children's songs from eight countries in six different languages.
 After her divorce from Abi, she continued performing and released several albums.

 On 25 February 1970, she co-starred in her own BBC television special The Young Generation Meet Esther Ofarim broadcast on BBC1.
 Later that year, she sang "Long About Now" on Scott Walker's album 'Til the Band Comes In.

 In 1982, she released the album Complicated Ladies on Mercury Records with Eberhard Schoener, Wolf Wondratschek, and Ulf Miehe.

 In 1984, she played in Joshua Sobol's play Ghetto, produced by Peter Zadek in Berlin.
 There she sang songs including "Frühling" and "Unter deinen weissen Sternen".
 Her songs were featured in the 2004 Israeli film, Walk on Water.

 Personal life

-At the age of 18, Esther married Abi Ofarim on December 11, 1958.
+At the age of 17, Esther married Abi Ofarim on December 11, 1958.
 They separated in 1969, and their divorce was finalized in Germany in November 1970.

 Esther later married assistant television director Philipp von Sell, who is 18 years her junior.
 They had a son, David von Sell, born in New York in 1983.
 Esther and Philipp divorced when David was nine.
 David is a musician, he attended Berklee College of Music in Boston.

 Accolades

 In 1965, Esther won an Edison Award at the Grand Gala du Disque in Holland.

-In 1966, Esther was voted Germany's best female singer.
+One year later, she was voted Germany's best female singer.